cfe-lab/shared-server/doc/SETUP.md

 [so-restart-apache]: https://stackoverflow.com/questions/8270108/how-to-reload-apache-configuration-for-a-site-without-restarting-apache

-Our IT department manages all our TLS certificates, so they'll add some configuration files to the `httpd` directory and you shouldn't have to worry about them.
+The CfE's IT department manages all our TLS certificates, so they'll add some configuration files to the `httpd` directory and you shouldn't have to worry about them.